fredhutchio/concepts_machine_learning/notes/outline.md

 By the end of this class you should be able to:

-* Define machine learning
-* Recognize the four paradigms of machine learning
+* Define and understand the limitations of machine learning.
-* Understand basic terminology like algorithm, inputs, outputs, supervised, unsupervised
+* Understand basic terminology like algorithm, inputs, outputs, supervised, unsupervised.
-* Differentiate between unsupervised and supervised ml
+* Differentiate between unsupervised and supervised machine learning methods.

 ### What **isn't** machine learning?